 Add some style to your next poll.
 For instance, physical trainer Kalen Norton amps the Instagram Stories poll below by adding a collage.
 The video clip on the bottom of the screen and the animated transitions draw the eye and hold the attention of followers who might otherwise swipe past.

 If you’re stuck for something to say, let someone else say it for you.
 Post your favorite quote with an eye-catching photo or video clips to add an inspirational edge to your Stories.
-The quote below is featured as a template in our iOS app, but you can easily make your own on the web, too.

 Customers look to connect with businesses on Instagram.
 Help them find your latest products or promotions with a video.
 You don’t need much—an interesting video clip or image plus a few words detailing your promo.
 The video will stay on screen longer than a static image, and it’ll stand out when compared to other content—no matter how many GIFs the competition adds.